 Automotive aftermarket trends

-The total size of the light duty aftermarket is about $282 billion in 2020.
+The light duty automotive aftermarket industry size is $282 billion in 2020.
 The entire automotive aftermarket/auto care industry including medium and heavy-duty is about $381 billion in 2020.
-The industry will shrink slightly from 2019 due to the coronavirus pandemic.
+The industry will shrink slightly from 2019 due to the coronavirus pandemic and COVID-19.

 Historically the aftermarket has grown about 3.5% to 3.9% per year.
 We project eCommerce to grow at a higher than forecasted rate due to the coronavirus shutdown.

-The power of digital influence on the auto parts industry is a major trend to watch.
-More than $150 billion in auto parts through all sales channels, including online and brick and mortar, are influenced by digital.
-We project that number will grow to over $160 billion in just a couple of years.
+The power of digital influence on the automotive aftermarket industry is a major trend to watch.
+About $140 billion in automotive through all sales channels, including online and brick and mortar, are influenced by digital.
+Digital influence on auto parts retail will grow to over $168 billion by 2023.

 We track auto parts performance accessories trend analysis over time, including online sales data, demographic data and more.